aws/amazon-chime-sdk-android/README.md

 You can receive real-time messages from multiple topics after starting the meeting session.

-> Note: Data messages sent from local participant will not trigger this callback.
+> Note: Data messages sent from local participant will not trigger this callback unless it's throttled.

 ```kotlin
 val YOUR_ATTENDEE_ID = meetingSession.configuration.credentials.attendeeId